In this section

 If you think a child has been, is being or is at risk of being harmed, you can:

-From 5 July 2021, it will an offence for any adult not to report sexual offending against a child by another adult to police.
+From 5 July 2021, it is an offence for any adult not to report sexual offending against a child by another adult to police.
 This means all adults will have the responsibility to report sexual offences against children to police—unless they have a reasonable excuse not to.
 See the Queensland Government website for more information.

 Child Safety investigates reports of alleged harm or risk of alleged harm to any child under 18.